a6091731/aws-dynamodb-tomcat-eb-archetype/README.md

 2. Create an .ebextensions directory in the war file that contains the scripts to configure tomcat.
 3. Repackage new war+ebextensions layout as a new war.

 On the elastic beanstalk host, the libraries in the dependencies section of the generated pom will be included in /usr/share/tomcat8/lib-managed.
-Whenever a new version of this war is is deployed, the libs there will be automatically deleted and recrated by way of the 00-tomcat-setup.config script.
+Whenever a new version of this war is is deployed, the libs there will be automatically deleted and recreated by way of the 00-tomcat-setup.config script.

 # Usage
 1. Follow configuration / setup steps described on the [aws-dynamodb-tomcat-session](https://github.com/aws/aws-dynamodb-session-tomcat) readme.